Solskjaer hints at Man Utd start for Bailly against Brighton after Lindelof horror show | Goal.com

 Solskjaer told reporters on Friday: "I think last season proved to us how we can defend at our best - last week wasn't fantastic.

-"We conceded sloppy goals but I think our defensive record from last season with Vic [Lindelof] and Harry shows how good a partnership they were and also defending well as a team.
+"We conceded sloppy goals but I think our defensive record from last season with Eric and Harry shows how good a partnership they were and also defending well as a team.

 "Eric is fit again now, which is a big, big bonus and a big plus for us.
 I’m looking forward to seeing him develop and play more games for us this season.
 We've been waiting him to be fit and then to play more regularly."